-Tenants Queensland (TQ) is a specialist community and legal service that has been providing services to and representing the interests of residential renters in Queensland since 1986.
-The QSTARS advice service is managed by TQ and delivered in collaboration with partner organisations.
+Tenants Queensland (TQ) is a specialist community and legal service which has been providing services to and representing the interests of residential renters in Queensland since 1986.
+QSTARS is managed by TQ and delivered in collaboration with partner organisations.

-For more information visit www.tenantsqld.org.au
+For administration issues contact TQ on 07 3832 9447 or visit www.tenantsqld.org.au